oppia/oppia-web-developer-docs/Coding-style-guide.md

 - Strings should use single quotes (`'`) throughout Python and JavaScript.
 - Prefer having comments on their own line (above the code that's being commented on), as opposed to next to a line.
 The exception is when you need to disable a pylint warning for a specific line.
 - The last character in each file should be a newline.
 (If you're using Sublime, you can enforce this locally by adding `"ensure_newline_at_eof_on_save": true` to your user preferences file.)
 - Avoid introducing `TODO (#XYZ): ...` comments in the files and instead try to do things correctly the first time.
 If you are going to add a TODO comment in any file then there needs to be (at minimum) a full comment and justification explaining what has been tried and what the issue is.
-The TODo should also reference an issue created on GitHub for thracking the problem.
+The TODO should also reference an issue created on GitHub for tracking the problem.

 ## Design tips
 - Avoid referencing elements of a list by a hardcoded index number, e.g. `item[0]`, `item[1]`.
 This is because the reader typically has no idea what is significant about the element index in question.
-If the values in the list are of different types, consider using a domain object instead to model the item being passed around.
+If the values in the list are of different types, consider using a domain object instead to model the item that is being passed around.
-- Avoid passing raw "dictionaries" (Python dicts or JS objects) between functions, because it's possible to add new fields to them midway through their lifecycle, which can get confusing for readers of the code.
+- Avoid passing raw "dictionaries" (Python dicts or JS objects) between functions, because it's possible to add new fields for them midway through their lifecycle, which can get confusing for readers of the code.
 Use domain objects instead, since they have a fixed set of fields.
   - Similarly, if you are passing in two lists of variables and you require both lists to be the same length (because the elements need to correspond with each other), consider using one list of composite domain objects instead.
 - Avoid redefining the same variable more than once.
 Use different names to represent different variables, since each variable (conceptually) stores a different thing.
 - Functions that start with "get", or which have GET semantics, should, under no circumstances, update or delete anything.
 They should be safe to call and have no side effects.